-3) Intentionality-modal element of integration
+1.3 The modal intentionality of integration

-Another consideration for the hypothesis of integrational consciousness may be a scrutiny about what is implied in the thesis that integration is an informational consciousness.
-One can pay attention to the fact that integration involves some structure of intentionality where integrational power is directed toward harmony and totality of the phenomenal world.
-When things process informations in each situation they have properties of intentional consciousness.
-Things in the actual world are intentional.
-Things come to have modal intentionality in the sense that they are intentional in all the possible world where they exist.
-If they were not modally intentional, they could not have been dispositional.
-Harmony and integration among things could not have been maintained in terms of the law of nature.
-Then, a task is to enlighten a phase of intentionality of physical things.
-There have been attempts to explain the relation between disposition and intentionality.
-Attempts are to explain intentionality or disposition both in terms of physical intentionality.
-But I would take a third alternative where a metaphysical fundamental is posited, thereby identifying disposition and intentionality so as to overcome difficulties laden with other attempts.
+What exactly is implied by the claim that integration is informational consciousness?
+Integration involves intentionality in the sense that integrational power is directed toward the harmony and totality of the phenomenal world.
+When things process informations in any given situation they have the properties of intentional consciousness.
+Things in the actual world are intentional, but they also have modal intentionality in the sense that they are intentional in all possible worlds.
+If they were not modally intentional, they could not be dispositional; nor could the harmony and integration of all things have been maintained in terms of the laws of nature.
+While there have been some attempts to explain the relation between dispositions and intentionality in terms of physical intentionality, none of these attempts has been entirely successful.
+For this reason I take an alternative approach, one that identifies dispositions and intentionality.

-Mumford and Anjum tried to explain how the natural world is so harmonious and wholesome in terms of the relation of intentionality and dispostionality.
-To them, cause is a disposition toward a result and a result is obtained in the degree of integration where causes are at the threshold.
-The notion of threshold is clarified by a statement that causal power in a particular event consists of addition and subtraction of powers.
-When one strikes a match for a fire, fire is obtained by addition of combustibles, striking with proper force, oxygen, and deletion of wind, moisture.
-They believe that addtion and deletion of causal powers would help to modify the notion of disposition and thereby the notion of physical intentionality as well.
-This must be the path toward naturalism.
-Any attempt to explain dispositon in terms of intentionality should not be regarded as naturalistic.
-They maintain traditional dualism when they claim that intentionality is mental whereas disposition is physical.
-Yet they go beyond the philosophy of Carnap when they allow the possibility of connecting between the two.
+Mumford and Anjum (2011) tried to explain the harmony of the natural world in terms of intentionality and dispositionality.
+For them, causation is a disposition toward a result, and a result is obtained in the degree of integration of causes at a threshold.
+The relevant notion of threshold is clarified as follows: the causal power of any given event consists of the addition and subtraction of the various powers.
+When one strikes a match to light a fire, the fire is obtained by the addition of combustibles (the striking of the match with sufficient force, the presence of oxygen, etc.) and the absence of significant wind or moisture.
+They believe that the addition and subtraction of causal powers clarifies the notions of disposition and physical intentionality as well.
+They maintain a traditional dualism when they claim that intentionality is mental whereas dispositions are physical.
+Yet they go beyond the philosophy of Carnap when they allow for the possibility of some connection between the two.

-Molnar is more positive in strengthening the relation between intentionality and disposition.
-He expands intentionality to the realm of the physical, believes that intentionality is the mark of disposition, and says that as disposition maintains its directness, ubiquity and totality, intentionality ascribes its structure.
-He takes note of the nature of the relation of dispositional properties; not only the occasion when the relation of dispostional properties is manifested; but also the roles which the relation plays when it is not manifested.
-Molnar recognizes the difference between mental intentionality and physical intentionality and also the similarities between them.
-He draws an analogy from the similarities.
-In mental intentionality, its objects may exist or may not exist, may be ambiguous, yet directional as well as referentially opaque.
-Molnar believes that physical intentionality shares those characteristics as well, though admitting that he would not stress the analogy too much.
+Molnar (2003) attempts to strengthen the relation between intentionality and dispositions.
+He expands intentionality to the realm of the physical, insisting that intentionality is the mark of a disposition, and claims that while dispositions maintain directness, ubiquity and totality, intentionality provides structure.
+Molnar recognizes both the similarities and the differences between mental and physical intentionality.
+In mental intentionality, its objects may or may not exist, may or may not be ambiguous, and can even be referentially opaque.
+Molnar believes that physical intentionality shares these characteristics, although he does not deny or overlook the differences between the two forms of intentionality.